jorgebsa/spring-demo/README.md

 It has many features and advantages over JUnit 4, some of which will be used in our tests, such as:

 * `@ParameterizedTest`: this allows us to execute the same test case any number of times with varying inputs
-* `Assertions.assertAll(...)`: in order to validate all assertions in a block without failing the test once the first assertion fails
+* `Assertions.assertAll(...)`: in order to execute all assertions in a block without failing the test once the first assertion fails
-* `Assertions.assertThrows(...)`: which helps to assert exceptions and its properties
+* `Assertions.assertThrows(...)`: which helps asserting exceptions and their properties

 ### Why use AssertJ instead of another assertion library?